agerner17/advanced_software_paradigms_golang_project/README.md

 **Clone and get dependencies**

-* Clone the repo with `git clone https://github.com/auth0-blog/go-react-vr-auth`
+* Clone the repo with `git clone https://github.com/agerner17/advanced_software_paradigms_golang_project`
-* Switch to the directory that holds the repo `cd go-react-vr-auth`
+* Switch to the directory that holds the repo `cd golang-react-auth-artillery-docker-demo`
 * Run `go get` to grab the dependencies

 **Auth0 Setup**

-If you do not have an Auth0 account, [sign up](https://auth0.com/signup) for one now.
+Next step is to create an Auth0 account at, [sign up](https://auth0.com/signup) for one now.

 * Navigate to the Auth0 [management dashboard](https://manage.auth0.com/) and click on **Create Application**.
 Name your application anything you'd like, select "Single Page Web Applications", and click **Create**.
 * Click on **Settings** and fill in **Allowed Callback URLs**, **Allowed Logout URLs**, and **Allowed Web Origins** with `http://localhost:3000` and then press **Save changes**.